 As of November 8, 2021, the total crypto market was over $3 trillion.
 In addition, there are more than 200 million users in the market.
 With so much money and people in the market, it can’t be ignored.

 First, as a private investigator, you’ll want to familiarize yourself with cryptocurrencies.
 You’ll often be asked to investigate scams and fraud involving one or more cryptos on the following list.

 - 1inch (1INCH) – 1inch is an Ethereum token that powers decentralized exchanges.

-- Algorand (ALGO) – Algorand seeks to improve the speed, security, and scalability of decentralized applications.
+- Algorand (ALGO) – Algorand seeks to improve decentralized applications’ speed, security, and scalability.
 Algorand pays interest (aka rewards) to holders of its currency.